MaplePHP/Nest/README.md

 # Nest
-Nest is a navigation builder and validator
+Nest is a navigation builder and validator.
+A comprehensive guide will be available soon.